Shillz96/Cuevas-site-revamp-final/app/public/wp-content/themes/cuevas-theme/README.md

 ### Home Page Animations
 - **Hero Section**: Text elements fade in with staggered animation as you scroll
 - **Header Transformation**: Header shrinks and becomes more compact when scrolling
-- **Featured Products**: Products animate into view with a staggered sequence
+- **Featured Products/Product Grid**: Products animate into view with a staggered sequence (if configured)
-- **Category Showcase**: Parallax effect with background images moving at different rates
+- **Category Showcase**: Parallax effect or reveal animations on the Shop Categories section.
-- **Testimonials**: Text reveals word by word as you scroll into the section

 ### Implementation Details

+Animations are primarily controlled within `assets/js/animations.js` and potentially page-specific files like `assets/js/about-animations.js` using GSAP and ScrollTrigger.

 ```javascript
 // Example ScrollTrigger implementation for the header
 gsap.to(".site-header", {